bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

         time.sleep(3)
 ```

 Run the script again.
-The crazyflie will first take off to 0.3 meters and then goes up for another 0.3 meters.
+The Crazyflie will first take off to 0.3 meters and then goes up for another 0.3 meters.

 The same can be achieved by adjusting the default_height of the motion_commander, which is what we will do for now on in this tutorial.
 Remove the `mc.up(0.3)` and replace the motion commander line with
 ```python